How Occupational Therapy Supports Children with Autism: Building Life Skills for Greater Independence

 - Integrate simple exercises into daily routines, such as brushing techniques or weighted blankets for comfort, to help manage sensory processing challenges.

-- If available, attend workshops or training sessions to learn more about how to support your child’s development effectively.
+- Attend workshops or training sessions to learn more about effectively supporting your child’s development.

 Parents’ active participation in self-care activities is essential in reinforcing the benefits of occupational therapy services at home, helping individuals with autism improve across various aspects of their lives.